Get the Skills for a Professional Career as a Virtual Assistant

 The CanScribe Career College Virtual Assistant Course tuition includes everything you need to launch a career as a Virtual Assistant.
 This includes your word expansion software and lifetime graduate support!

 The cost of the program is only $2995.00.
 There are several different payment plans to choose from.
 We also accept Visa, MasterCard, certified cheques, and money orders.
 Students will have to purchase the Cengage textbook and online package for no more than $200.00.
 This package is available for a discount once you enroll in the program!
+Please ensure you do not purchase the textbook or MindTap before you start the program as instructions and the discount code are provided to you after enrollment.

 3 Months – No Upgrades